Jared Veldheer: Green Bay Packers (first stint)

-Indianapolis Colts
+Indianapolis Colts (first stint)

-Veldheer had a free agent visit with the Indianapolis Colts on December 28, 2020 He was signed to their practice squad on December 31.
+Veldheer had a free agent visit with the Indianapolis Colts on December 28, 2020.
+He was signed to their practice squad on December 31.
 He was elevated to the active roster on January 2 and 8, 2021, for the team's week 17 and wild card playoff games against the Jacksonville Jaguars and Buffalo Bills, and reverted to the practice squad after each game.

 Green Bay Packers (second stint)

-On January 12, 2021, the Green Bay Packers signed Veldheer off of the Colts' practice squad.
+On January 12, 2021, the Packers signed Veldheer off of the Colts' practice squad.
 He was placed on the reserve/COVID-19 list one day later.

 On May 27, 2021, Veldheer was suspended for six games for violating the league's performance-enhancing drug policy.
 After his suspension was announced, he said the positive drug test resulted from taking Clomifene and he would subsequently retire from the NFL.

-In August 2021, Veldheer became a cook for schoolchildren in Grand Rapids.
+Indianapolis Colts (second stint)

+On December 8, 2023, the Colts hosted Veldheer for a workout.
+It was announced that he would sign with the practice squad on December 11.
+He was not signed to a reserve/future contract after the season and thus became a free agent upon the expiration of his practice squad contract.